 Frequently Asked Questions

-- Who is this Organizational GenAI Capabilities readiness accelerator for?
+- Who is this Shared GenAI Capabilities readiness accelerator for?

-- What exactly gets assessed in Organizational GenAI Capabilities readiness?
+- What exactly gets assessed in Shared GenAI Capabilities readiness?

 - How long does the accelerator take?